ckaestne/seai/lectures/22_provenance/provenance.md

 * Learn simpler model by sampling from more complex one
     - e.g., decision tree learned from DNN outputs
-* Sensitivity analysis to identify key parameters
+* Roughly: Sensitivity analysis to identify key parameters

 ----
 ## SHAP Analysis (SHapley Additive exPlanation)